PennyLaneAI/pennylane-qiskit/README.rst

 Installation
 ============

-This plugin requires Python version 3.10 and above, as well as PennyLane and Qiskit.
+This plugin requires Python >= 3.11, as well as PennyLane and Qiskit.
 Installation of this plugin, as well as all dependencies, can be done using ``pip``:

 .. code-block:: bash